Twikito/myCloud/README.md

-# myCloud: HTML and CSS first practice for students
+# myCloud: first practice in HTML and CSS for students

+This is a practical exercise as part of a training course in HTML, CSS, web layout and advanced optimization.

 ## Context